asip-cslt/Universal-Sound-Separation-Baseline/recipes/Conv-Tasnet/separation/README.md

 # Dynamic Mixing:

 * This recipe supports dynamic mixing where the training data is dynamically created in order to obtain new utterance combinations during training.
-For this you need to have the WSJ0 dataset (available though LDC at `https://catalog.ldc.upenn.edu/LDC93S6A`).